ManavJoshi111/stock_project_frontend/README.md

 # Stocks_Project_Frontend

-This repo contains frontend for the project CryptoX, which is a Paper trading MERN Stack Website.
+This repository contains frontend for the project CryptoX, which is a Paper trading MERN Stack Website.

 ## Installation